-Development on vacant properties and redevelopment within existing cities and town is limited.
+Development on vacant properties and redevelopment within existing cities and towns is limited.

-Commutes to work and school may be further for people living in rural and suburban areas.
+Commutes to work and school may be farther for people living in rural and suburban areas.

 Cities and towns make limited investments in sidewalks and bikes lanes as well as new express bus routes.